nomis/samsung-oven-sync-time/README.md

 # Setup

-Get a [personal access token](https://account.smartthings.com/tokens) to "Manage all devices"
+Get a [personal access token](https://account.smartthings.com/tokens) to "Control all devices"

 Put this in a file `~/.config/@smartthings/headers`:
 ```